DataDog/documentation/content/en/security/cloud_workload_security/security_profiles.md

     text: "Managing Cloud Workload Security Rules"
 ---

 Workload Security Profiles provides a baseline of expected workload activity through a behavioral learning model that helps identify potential threats or misconfigurations.
-This insight can be used when investigating security alerts.
-For example:
-- [generating suppression suggestions](#suppress-signals-based-on-suggestions) for known, acceptable workload behavior.
-- Identifying previously unseen, anomalous behavior.
+This insight can be used when investigating security alerts, including [generating suppression suggestions](#suppress-signals-based-on-suggestions) for known, acceptable workload behavior, as well as identifying previously unseen, anomalous behavior.

 ## Compatibility